 Born Country: Australia

 Margot Robbie started her acting career in 2007, with two independent Australian films directed by Aash Aaron.
 While the action feature film 'Vigilante' was released in 2008, the thriller film 'I.C.U.' was not released until 2009.

 Her first big break also came in the form of a guest role initially.
 In June 2008, she appeared as Donna Freedman on the Australian soap opera 'Neighbours'.
 However, her performance impressed the producers enough to make her role a regular one.
 She appeared on the show till January 2011.
 She returned to the series in 2015 for a special documentary celebrating the 30th anniversary of the show.

-In June 2012, she was cast opposite Leonardo DiCaprio by iconic American director Martin Scorsese in the movie 'The Wolf of Wall Street'.
+In June 2012, Margot Robbie was cast opposite Leonardo DiCaprio by iconic American director Martin Scorsese in the movie 'The Wolf of Wall Street'.
 The film, which released the next year, was a box-office hit and received five Academy Award nominations.

 Her next movie, 'Focus', a romantic crime comedy, came in 2015.
 She acted opposite Will Smith in the movie and received accolades from the critics.
 The same year, she was cast in the lead role of Ann Burden in the science fiction movie 'Z for Zachariah'.

-Seeing the positive reaction that her portrayal of the character of Harley Quinn received, Warner Bros. has already booked her to reprise her role in the spin-off movie, 'Gotham City Sirens'.
-She is also producing the upcoming movie.
+Seeing the positive reaction that her portrayal of the character of Harley Quinn received, Warner Bros. booked her to reprise her role in the spin-off movie, 'Gotham City Sirens'.